Tuesday, 17 July 2018

 Up ahead though was the road to cooking dinner for the kids, and then doing homework with the kids.
 7pm isn’t really a parent-friendly kick off time.
-My return allowed the missus’ mum to pack up her childcare day and head home for the match, where like most people who didn’t watch football normally, and were hanging on to the nuggets of punditry wisdom, she must have thought she was watching the future World Cup winners.
+My return allowed the missus’ mum to pack up her childcare day and head home for the match, where like most people who don’t watch football normally and hang on to the nuggets of punditry wisdom, she must have thought she was watching the future World Cup winners.

 In the studio, Frank Lampard predicted “another positive performance against Panama”.